eendebakpt/oapackage/docs/data.rst

         $

 `oacat`
-    Show the contents of a file with orthogonal arrays for a data file.
+    Shows the contents of a file with orthogonal arrays for a data file.

 `oacheck`
-    Check or reduce an array to canonical form.
+    Checks or reduces an array to canonical form.

 `oaextendsingle`
-    Extend a set of arrays in LMC form with one or more columns.
+    Extends a set of arrays in LMC form with one or more columns.

 `oacat`
-    Show the contents of an array file or data file.
+    Shows the contents of an array file or data file.

     Usage: ``oacat [OPTIONS] [FILES]``

 `oajoin`
-    Read one or more files from disk and join all the array files into a single list.
+    Reads one or more files from disk and join all the array files into a single list.

 `oasplit`
-    Takes a single array file as input and splits the arrays to a specified number of output files.
+    Takes a single array file as input and splits the arrays into a specified number of output files.

 `oapareto`
     Calculates the set of Pareto optimal arrays in a file with arrays.

 `oaanalyse`
-    Calculates various statistics of arrays in a file.
-The statistics are described in section :ref:`Properties of designs`.
+    Calculates various statistical properties of arrays in a file.
+    The properties are described in section :ref:`Properties of designs`.

 .. figure:: images/oaimage-18_2-3-3-3-3-3-n17.png
    :alt: alternate text
    :align: center

-   Orthogonal array in :math:`\mathrm{OA}(18, 2 3^a, 2)`
+   Orthogonal array in :math:`\mathrm{OA}(18, 2 3^a, 2)`.